getreu/tp-note/docs/source/tpnote--manpage.md

 Please note that web browsers usually ignore leading '`../`' in relative URL paths.
-To work around this limitation, Tp-Note's built-in viewer first relaces '`../`' with the string '`ParentDir`'.
+To work around this limitation, Tp-Note's built-in viewer first replaces '`../`' with the string '`ParentDir`'.
 When the user clicks on this relative URL, the '`ParentDir`' string in the HTTP request replaced back with '`..`'.
 It is also worth mentioning that Tp-Note automatically creates the subdirectory '`Notes/`' in case it does not exist.